blaix/blaix.github.com/_drafts/bdd-with-python.md

 you should see your beautiful specs instead of a boring row of dots.

-But wait, since all of the underscores are turned into spaces, the specs that mention variable names are a bit confusing.
+But wait, since all of the underscores are turned into spaces, the specs that mention variable names are a bit confusing (e.g. "published at" instead of "published_at").
 You can fix that with docstrings.
 If nose sees one, it will use that instead of converting the Class or method name.
 For example:

 ```
 def test_sets_published_at_to_given_date(self):